threefoldtech/grid_deployment/docker-compose/readme.md

 -- Configuration
 - one static IPv4 and IPv6 ip
 - one A and one AAAA record to expose all services on.
-This can be the root of a domain or a subdomain but both must be wildcard records like *.your.domain
+This can be the root of a domain or a subdomain but both must be wildcard records like *.your.domain ([see table for more info](#setting-the-dns-records))
 - 'node key' for the TFchain public RPC node, generated with `subkey`
 - mnemonic for a wallet on TFchain for the activation service, **this wallet needs funds** and does not need a Twin ID
 - mnemonic for a wallet on TFchain for the Grid proxy service, **this wallet needs funds AND a registered Twin ID*